UL-DAVIS-Workshops/aiml_notebooks/aiml_outline.md

 ### What is Fairness?
 - [An Intersectional Definition of Fairness](https://arxiv.org/pdf/1807.08362.pdf)
 - [AI Fairness 360](https://github.com/ibm/aif360)

+### What issues exist around datasets for training ML models?
+- Terms of Service
+  - Clearview.ai is a company specializing in facial recognition that is scraping images from social media accounts, despite the TOS of those sites disallowing those activities.
+- Copyright and Licensing
+  - ImageNet is a resource for obtaining labeled images.
+They have a disclaimer on their download page indicating that they do not own the copyrights of the images within their dataset.
+  - Are models trained on copyrighted digital objects considered a derivative or adaptation of those objects?
+Does a trained model using copyrighted materials fall under fair use?
+[A Legal Perspective on Training Models for Natural Language Processing](http://eprints.gla.ac.uk/159231/13/159231.pdf)
+- Privacy
+  - Personally Identifiable Information

 ## Workshop
 For this workshop, we are not going to create a machine learning model from scratch.
 However, we will dive into the parts that make up a deep learning model, with code examples, to hopefully remove some of the mystery behind them.
 The tool we are using, Keras, provides the flexibility to use commonly used models or to design your own models.
 In this workshop we will focus on image classification using a convolution neural network.
 If you are unfamiliar with the term convolution, we will describe it in more detail below.